patrickboateng/geolysis/docs/dev_guide/index.rst

 Layout of Project Source Code
 -----------------------------

-The ``geolysis`` folder contains all the source code for the project, and it is the root (main package namespace) of the project.
+The ``geolysis`` folder contain all the source code for the project, and it is the root (main package namespace) of the project.

 - ``bearing_capacity`` package (folder) contains the code for bearing